 - Gracie Calhoun testified that she saw Jason Young enter the gas station where she worked in King, NC.
 She said it was at 5:30AM the morning of 11/3.
 She said he was upset that the pump wouldn’t activate since he was paying with cash.
 She said he went into the store, threw a $20 at her, swore at her, then got $15 worth of gasoline and left.
 She was shown one photo, she incorrectly described him as short and balding at a pre-trial hearing and the store didn’t have any surveillance cameras to verify any of this (how convenient for the State).
 Gracie receives disability due to a head injury she suffered as a child.
 This would be one of the many “coincidences” described by the jurors that led to the guilty verdict.

-- Keith Hicks was working the night shift at the Hampton Inn and he testified that he noticed one of the cameras at a side exit door was unplugged sometime early that morning.
+- Keith Hicks was working the night shift at the Hampton Inn and testified that he noticed one of the cameras at a side exit door was unplugged sometime early that morning.
 The maintenance worker plugged it when he arrived, sometime around 5AM.
 Hicks said sometime later the camera was pointed up toward the ceiling.
 A fingerprint was found on the camera that did not match Young’s but the jury was still convinced that he must have tampered with it.
 Again, this would be another “coincidence” that the jury couldn’t overlook.
-No evidence of the camera tampering was presented in court.
-No screen shots showing the times of the camera tampering, which I thought was very odd.
+No evidence of the camera tampering was presented in court — no screen shots showing the times of the camera tampering (very odd).

 - Hicks also testified that while delivering receipts that night, which are placed under each door, he noticed that same exit door where the camera tampering occurred was propped open with a rock.
-He secured it.
+He secured it, thus removing Jason’s ability to re-enter that door when he was alleged to have been returning to the hotel.

 - Meredith Fisher’s car keys were found by police on the hood of Michelle’s car.
 She had no explanation for how they got there and insisted that she placed her keys on the kitchen counter.